|Degree||Full time - 3 years, part time also available||

 - Evidence of literacy, and an ability to study at the appropriate level.
 This can be through study, work and/or life experience.
 CPIT literacy and numeracy assessments are available.

-- Successful completion of the CPIT Certificate in Pre Health and Science programme of study towards the Bachelor of Applied Science or the Certificate in Fitness.
+Successful completion of the prescribed CPIT Certificate in Pre Health and Science for the Bachelor of Applied Science (Human Nutrition)

 Consent to Disclosure of Information

 Successful applicants will be required to complete a New Zealand Police Consent to Disclosure of Information form depending on their placement.
 The form will be sent by CPIT to the Police Licensing and Vetting Service, and returned in confidence to the Head of School.
 Information on the NZ Police Vetting Service is available from the New Zealand Police website.